 Business growth can be achieved in any of five different ways (often by several at a time).
 The different routes are:

 - Mergers & acquisitions

 The best way(s) for you to focus on will depend on the nature of your business – indeed, circumstances may steer you towards some routes rather than others.
-But you may be in a position where you have to choose between different options, so here’s a closer look at each one.
+This is why it's a good idea to have a strong business plan, as this may suggest the best route(s) for growth.
+Your business might be in a position to choose between different options, so here’s a closer look at each one.